 (1) For purposes of section 22(2) of the Act, site specific circumstances include –

-(a) a , deviation or that does not materially change the municipal spatial development framework;
+(a) a departure, deviation or amendment that does not materially change the desired outcomes and objectives of a municipal and local spatial development framework, if applicable;

-(b) .
+(b) a unique circumstance pertaining to a discovery of national or provincial importance,.

 (2) If the effect of an approval of an application will be a material change of the municipal spatial development framework, the Municipality may amend the municipal spatial development framework in terms of the provisions of this Chapter, prior to taking a decision which constitutes a deviation from the municipal spatial development framework.

+(3) For purposes of this section, “site” means a spatially defined area that is impacted by the decision, including neighbouring land.

-(3) CHAPTER 3
+CHAPTER 3

 LAND USE SCHEME